-LEADSUN proudly specialises in innovative SMART public lighting solutions for open spaces – in particular, for walking trails, shared pathways, recreation reserves and car parks.
+LEADSUN proudly specializes in innovative SMART public lighting solutions for open spaces – in particular, for walking trails, shared pathways, recreation reserves, and car parks.

 As SMART public lighting specialists working with trusted local government and corporate partners since 2005, we are industry leaders in the provision of efficient, smart public lighting solutions that have enhanced the safety of communities across Australia and the world.

 Now more than ever, we’re here to bring light to Australia’s public spaces, easily and efficiently.